JorgenVatle/paylike-meteor/README.md

 ```

 ### [Merchants](https://github.com/paylike/api-docs#merchants)
-A merchant has a funding bank account and contains all transactions.
-The merchant can have several users and apps.
-All
+The Merchant object is responsible for a funding bank account as well as all of it's associated transactions.
+This is
-your users and apps have full access to the merchant.
+essentially a shop.
+It is important to note that all users and apps have complete access to their merchant.
+This
+includes inviting and removing users.

 #### [Create a merchant](https://github.com/paylike/api-docs#create-a-merchant)
 ```js